Merger control in Romania: overview

 Rights of appeal

-The decisions issued by the Competition Council can be challenged in front of the Bucharest Court of Appeal within 30 days from their communication.
+All decisions issued by the Competition Council in connection with a merger procedure can be challenged in front of the Bucharest Court of Appeal within 30 days from their communication.

 The appeal procedure can vary in length, from six to 18 months (it can sometimes be more than 18 months).
 The ruling of the Bucharest Court of Appeal can be further challenged before the Romanian High Court of Cassation and Justice within 15 days of the date of communication to the parties.